luciaddeveloperplatform/luciadria2020vuenolint/README.md

 ### Adding LuiadRIA 2020
 Before you can start you need to install the LuciadRIA 2020 api and the license.
 #### LuciadRIA Core module
-Install Luciad RIA from npm,  addapt the local file path to match the location of your LuciadRIA folder
+Install Luciad RIA using npm, you will have to addapt the local file path to match the location of your local LuciadRIA folder
 ```
 npm install --save C:\luciad\LuciadRIA_2020.0.01\packages\es6\ria
 ```